-Our results suggest that Greenland blocking in MIROC5 is not necessarily linked to CWB, but that CWB can nevertheless lead to a ridge over Greenland and a local enhancement of the zonal wind.
-Figure 6 shows composites of the days with a CWB index (defined in Sec.
+of the zonal wind.
+Figure 6 shows composites of the days with a CWB index (defined in Sect.
 2.4) larger than the 95th percentile for ECHAM6.3-LR, MIROC5, and ERA-Interim.
 We see that when there is CWB southwest of Greenland, there is a positive geopotential anomaly (Fig. 6a-c), which is only sometimes associated with blocking (Fig. 6m-o).
 This could be due to the fact that not all CWB events trigger blocking and/or that CWB events mainly occur during blocking formation but are much less frequent during the mature stage of blocks.
-If we account for some time for the block to form, we observe a slight increase in blocking frequency 1-2 days after CWB occurrence (not shown).
-The same is true for ERA-Interim, therefore, the absence of CWB during Greenland blocking in MIROC5 (Fig. 5e) is not due to a timing issue.
+If we account for some time for the block to form, we observe a slight increase in blocking frequency 1-2 d after CWB occurrence (not shown).
+The same is true for ERA-

+Interim; therefore, the absence of CWB during Greenland blocking in MIROC5 (Fig. 5e) is not due to a timing issue.
 MIROC5 exhibits more frequent blocking events with only a slightly longer duration (Fig. S10).
 Thus, the high Greenland blocking frequency in MIROC5 results mainly from more blocking events detected rather than a longer duration of these events.